Dr. Gabino Aguirre

 County: San Joaquin

-Michelle DiGuilio, a native Californian, has spent the past twelve years working with numerous agencies in the Central Valley.
-Ms. DiGuilio has assisted non-profit organizations in their strategic planning efforts, board development and in streamlining internal policies.
+Michelle DiGuilio, a native Californian, has spent the past eighteen years working with numerous agencies in the Central Valley.
+Ms. DiGuilio has assisted non-profit, private, and public organizations in their strategic planning efforts, board development, and in streamlining internal policies.
 She has facilitated regional discussions with groups throughout the Central Valley; served as an administrator for a California Council for the Humanities project and as a training coordinator at the University of the Pacific.
-Currently, Ms. DiGuilio is a stay-at-home mother by choice, allowing her to participate in family and community activities.
+During the Commission’s early years, Ms. DiGuilio was a stay-at-home mother by choice, allowing her to participate in family and community activities.
+Currently she is a Project Manager for the City of Stockton’s Fire Department.
 She earned a Bachelor’s degree from the University of California, San Diego and a Master’s degree in Community Planning (Urban and Regional) from the University of Cincinnati.
-Commissioner DiGuilio is registered as Decline-To-State and lives in the City of Stockton in San Joaquin County.
+Commissioner DiGuilio is registered as No Party Preference and lives in the City of Stockton in San Joaquin County.

 “With the Citizens Redistricting Commission, the opportunity to be a part of the redistricting process is a uniquely democratic undertaking, not only for the duties of drawing district boundaries but, more importantly, to ensure that California citizens have representation through the most fair and equitable manner possible.”